ahlec/Alexandria/README.md

 Alexandria.Tests makes use of all of the above NuGet packages, but also uses [NUnit](https://github.com/nunit/nunit) as its unit test framework.

-Additional to these NuGet packages, Alexandria also uses [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) to ensure code consistency.
+Additional to these NuGet packages, Alexandria also uses [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) and [ReSharper](https://www.jetbrains.com/resharper/) to ensure code consistency.